SizingLab/lca_ecodesign_course/README.md

-# Life Cycle Assessment and Eco-Design of Electric Drones
+# Introduction to Life Cycle Assessment and Eco-Design

-This course aims to provide an introduction on the use of Python and Jupyter notebooks for the life cycle assessment of multi-rotor drones, and link the environmental analysis with the sizing process.
+This course aims to provide an introduction on life cycle assessment.

 *Written by Félix Pollet (ISAE-SUPAERO), Toulouse, France.*